techtimo/Spotmap/readme.txt

 If you have data in the db you don't want to loose, please create a post in the support forum.

 Adding Gpx support to show a planned route.
 Adding different maps.
-Adding a table to quickly see the last sent messages.
+Adding a table to quickly see the last sent messages. ([spotmessages])

 = 0.7 =
 redoing the whole frontend part.
 Now it looks much better!